Nyiriek/alu-higher_level_programming/python-data_structures/README.md

-Add a function that finds all multiples of 2
+Add a function that deletes at